migratoralicetrix/www.alicetrix.com/Services/index.md

     <div class="row jumbotron">
             <div class="col-md-5">
                 <h3 class="featurette-heading"><strong>About us: </strong></h3>
                 <p class="lead"> Alicetrix was founded in 2017 to deliver our customers capabilities for migrating and supporting client workplace and infrastructure solutions.
-We are a dedicated list of Microsoft individuals who are trying to enable change for our customer on their Microsoft Cloud Journey.
+We are a dedicated Microsoft experts who are trying to enable change for our customer on their Microsoft Cloud Journey.
                 </p>
             </div>
             <div class="col-md-7">